Someone-9988/Simple-proposal-website/README.md

 # Interactive Proposal Website

-This is a fun, interactive proposal website created as a **collaborative project** with a software engineering student.
-I focused on the **frontend design using HTML and CSS**, while my collaborator implemented the **JavaScript interactivity**.
+This is a fun, interactive proposal website created as a collaborative project with a diploma in software engineering student.
+I focused on the frontend design using HTML and CSS, while my collaborator implemented the JavaScript interactivity.

-## Project Overview
+## PROJECT OVERVIEW
 The website displays a proposal message and interactive options:

 - A div shows: "Will you be mine forever?"
 - Three clickable options: **Yes**, **Other**, and **No**

-### Desktop behavior:
+## Desktop behavior:
-- Hovering over **No** makes it move away, making it impossible to click
+- Hovering over No makes it move away, making it impossible to click
 - Clicking **Yes** shows: "I love you too"
 - Clicking **Other** leads to another set of options with similar hover behavior
 - A cute note at the bottom: "please please please 🥺"